satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-There exist metrics for quantifying the importance of an author, article, or journal (Hirsch, 2005; Bollen et al., 2009), but we know of no metrics used in either article review or in code review for quantifying the quality, impact, or importance of a review, comment on a review, or any portions thereof.
+There exist metrics for quantifying the importance of an author, article, or journal (Hirsch, 2005; Bollen et al., 2009), but we know of no metric used in either article review or in code review for quantifying the quality, impact, or importance of a review, of a comment on a review, or of any portions thereof.
 Metrics have many uses in this context, including constructing a dynamic assessment of individuals or ideas (as in the Stack Overflow example in Figure 6) for use in promotion and allocation of funds and resources.
 Metrics also make it possible to mine reviews and comment histories to study the process of scientific publication.
 The classic “Like” tally used to indicate appreciation of a contribution in Digg, Facebook, etc., is the most obvious measure assigned by a community, but it is simplistic and vague.
 In addition to slow and direct measures of impact such as the number of times an article is cited, there are faster, indirect behavioral measures of interest as a proxy for impact that can be derived from clickstream data, web usage, and number of article downloads.
 Other possibilities include measuring the activity, frequency (Figure 8), impact (Figure 9), and topic range of an author or reviewer or their contributions over time.

-It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors, institutions, or different areas of multidisciplinary research as it relates to their contributions to scientific publishing, as collective authors and reviewers or as inter-related topics.
+It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors, institutions, or different areas of multidisciplinary research.
 As simple examples, one could add the number of quotations by two or more individuals in Figure 8 or the impact of two or more coders in Figure 9.
-This could be useful for determining, for example, when half of a pool of reviewers A agrees with a given statement in an article and the other half B disagrees with the statement, then a decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B.
+This could be useful in determining what decision to make regarding a statement in an article in the following scenario.
+Half of a pool of reviewers A agrees with the statement and the other half B disagrees with the statement.
+A decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B.

 .. figure:: images/image06.png
    :align: center